david618/adminnotes/aks/rollingNodeRestart/README.md

 Lessons learned when trying to do a rolling restart of AKS nodes.
 The following is the findings trying three different approaches.

+**Bottom Line:** Based on the following results Drain/Restart is the best.

 ### Kubectl Commands

 - Check Node Status: ``kubectl get nodes -o wide``